Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **Method name:** penalty

-**Description:** Provide penalty directly, and the reason for penalty can be customized
+**Description:** Provide a penalty directly.
+The reason for the penalty can be customized.

 **Example:** *Basically the same as the reward interface